Drake (musician): 2010–2012: Musical breakthrough with Thank Me Later and Take Care

-Drake planned to release his debut album, Thank Me Later, in late 2008, but the album's release date was postponed, first to March 2010, and then to May 25, 2010.
-Young Money and Universal Motown had then released a statement that the album had again been pushed back three weeks for a June 15, 2010, release.

-On March 9, 2010, Drake released the debut single "Over", which peaked at number fourteen on the Billboard Hot 100, as well as topping the Rap Songs chart.
-It also received a nomination for Best Rap Solo Performance at the 53rd Grammy Awards.
-His second single, "Find Your Love", became an even bigger success.
-It peaked at number five on the Hot 100, and was certified Platinum by the Recording Industry Association of America (RIAA).
+Drake planned to release his debut album, Thank Me Later, in late 2008, but the album's release date was thrice postponed up to June 15, 2010.
+On March 9, 2010, Drake released the lead single "Over", which peaked at number fourteen on the Billboard Hot 100, as well as topping the Rap Songs chart.
+It received a nomination for Best Rap Solo Performance at the 53rd Grammy Awards.
+His second single, "Find Your Love", became a bigger success.
+It peaked at number five on the Hot 100, and was certified 3× Multi-Platinum by the Recording Industry Association of America (RIAA).
 The music video for the single was shot in Kingston, Jamaica, and was criticized by Jamaica's minister of tourism Edmund Bartlett.
-Bartlett condemned the portrayal of the island in the video, saying, "care has to be taken by all, including our creative artists, in [showcasing] images of our destination and people.
-Gun culture, while not unique to Jamaica, is not enhancing [the island's image]."
 The third single and fourth singles, "Miss Me" and "Fancy" respectively, attained moderate commercial success; however, the latter garnered Drake his second nomination at the 53rd Grammy Awards for Best Rap Performance by a Duo or Group.
-On April 29, it was reportedly announced that Drake had finished Thank Me Later during a show in Kansas City, Missouri.

 Thank Me Later was released on June 15, 2010, debuting at number one on the Billboard 200 with sales of over 447,000 copies in its first week.
 Upon the album's release, 25,000 fans gathered at New York City's South Street Seaport for a free concert hosted by Drake and Hanson, which was later cancelled by the police after a near-riot ensued due to overflowing crowds.
-The album became the top selling debut album for any artist in 2010, and featured Lil Wayne, Kanye West, and Jay Z.
+The album became the top selling debut album for any artist in 2010 and had the highest sales week for any debut album in the 2010s and featured Lil Wayne, Kanye West, and Jay Z. Drake began his Away from Home Tour on September 20, 2010, in Miami, Florida, performing at 78 shows over four different legs.
+It concluded in Las Vegas in November 2010.
+Due to the tour's success, Drake hosted the first OVO Festival in 2010.
+Drake had an eco-friendly college tour to support the album.